 Process management

-Processes let you define steps for your AI Agent to follow so it can resolve specific customer inquiries.
+Processes let you define steps for your AI Agent to follow so it can resolve specific end user inquiries.
 While some inquiries require your AI Agent to use exact wording and terminology (e.g., for compliance-based topics) to be resolved, others are more complex, requiring gathering information across multiple business systems, and dynamic decision-making logic based on that information.

 How your AI Agent uses Processes